Motion Prompting: Controlling Video Generation with Motion Trajectories: Related Work

 \mypar{Motion-conditioned Video Generation.} A pre-trained text-to-video model can be adapted to follow new motion patterns or additional motion conditioning signals.
 Low-rank adaptation (LoRA)~\cite{hu2021lora}, a generic technique for parameter fine-tuning, can be utilized for few-shot motion customization~\cite{ren2024customize,zhao2025motiondirector}.
 DreamBooth~\cite{ruiz2022dreambooth}, originally for personalized image generation, can also be applied to video generation~\cite{wu2024motionbooth} with motion control.

-Recent work explores \textbf{sparse} (and often object-centric) trajectory-based motion control.
+Early work proposes video control through sparse motions~\cite{hao2018controllable,ardino2021click}.
+More recent work explores similar ideas with more powerful models.
 The approaches vary in their design choices but often require certain complicated engineering techniques for stable training and better convergence.
-Tora~\cite{zhang2024tora}, MotionCtrl~\cite{wang2024motionctrl}, DragNUWA~\cite{yin2023dragnuwa}, Image Conductor~\cite{li2024image}, and MCDiff~\cite{chen2023mcdiff} adopt two-stage (\eg, finetuning with first dense and then sparse trajectories, or training adapters sequentially), specialized losses~\cite{li2024image,namekata2024sg}, or multi-stage fine-tuning for multiple modules~\cite{2023videocomposer,chen2023motion,shi2024motion}.
+Tora~\cite{zhang2024tora}, MotionCtrl~\cite{wang2024motionctrl}, DragNUWA~\cite{yin2023dragnuwa}, Image Conductor~\cite{li2024image}, and MCDiff~\cite{chen2023mcdiff} adopt two-stage (\eg, finetuning with first dense and then sparse trajectories, or training adapters sequentially), specialized losses~\cite{li2024image,namekata2024sg}, architectures~\cite{xiao2024trajectory,feng2024i2vcontrol}, or multi-stage fine-tuning for multiple modules~\cite{2023videocomposer,chen2023mcdiff,shi2024motion}.
 MOFA-Video~\cite{niu2024mofa} requires separate adapters for different motion types, TrackGo~\cite{zhou2024trackgo} uses custom losses and layers, while other works~\cite{yin2023dragnuwa,wang2024motionctrl,niu2024mofa,li2024image,zhang2024tora} engineer data filtering pipelines.
 In contrast, we find that a simpler training recipe yields high quality results.
 Our model is trained in a single stage, with uniformly sampled dense trajectories, and without any specialized engineering efforts.
 Yet it handles a wide range of tasks and motions, generalizing to both sparse and dense trajectories during inference.

 Other approaches use entity-centric control signals such as bounding boxes~\cite{wu2024motionbooth,wang2024boximator}, segmentation masks~\cite{wu2024draganything, dai2023finegrained}, human pose~\cite{hu2023animateanyone,xu2023magicanimate}, or camera pose~\cite{he2024cameractrl,watson2024controlling}.
 Zero-shot motion adaptation approaches (\eg,~SG-I2V~\cite{namekata2024sg}, Trailblazer~\cite{ma2023trailblazer}, FreeTraj~\cite{qiu2024freetraj}, and Peekaboo~\cite{jain2024peekaboo}) adopt a similar strategy, guiding the video generation based on the motion of entity-centric masks and thus avoiding training or fine-tuning video models.
 Our motion prompts offer a more flexible interface to control motion generation at various granularity.
 Unlike the test-time approaches which explicitly control the diffusion feature maps, our framework naturally balances the strength of controlling signals and that of the encoded video priors.